Unfair Prejudice Claim: Shareholder Disputes

 Unfairly prejudicial conduct:

-The conduct that can give rise to an unfair prejudice claim is broad and may include actions such as diverting company assets for personal benefit, conducting the affairs of the company in a manner that disregards the minority shareholders’ interests, or breaches of a shareholder agreement.
+The conduct that can give rise to an unfair prejudice claim is broad and may include actions such as diverting company assets for personal benefit, conducting the affairs of the company in a manner that disregards the minority shareholders’ interests, breaches of a shareholder agreement, or failure in requiring the company to operate fairly and transparently.

 Section 996 of the Companies Act 2006:

 The statutory basis for unfair prejudice claims is primarily found in Section 994 (formerly Section 459) and Section 996 of the Companies Act 2006.
-These sections provide the legal framework for minority shareholders to petition the court for relief.
+These sections provide framework for the court to bring an unfair prejudice petition and to grant relief where appropriate.

 Petition for unfair prejudice: